 Understand the habituation process

-This third stage of your virtue education experience centres around the practice of habituation.
+A very important component in your virtue education experience involves the practice of habituation.
 In phase one and two you gained some foundational knowledge about virtue education, self-assessed yourself and identified one virtue on which you want to work.

-Now we come to habituation, which is core of the entire process of virtue education.
-You should expect to spend at least 4 months in this stage.
+Now, as we begin with the intentional practice in phase three, we come the first tool of habituation, which a core element in the entire process of virtue education.
+You should expect to spend at next 13 weeks practicing habituation.